“If I can climb that mountain what else can I do in my life?” ~Becky Andrews

 We do have the ability to bounce back and thrive under adverse or challenging circumstances.
 We can rebound from life’s difficulties and challenges in a healthy, transformative way.
 For me, vision loss has become an incredible teacher and helped me transform, thrive and give back in so many ways.

-After completing the Brene Brown Daring Way Training a couple years ago I knew I wanted to bring a group of women who were also experiencing blindness to come together.
+After completing the Brene Brown Daring Way Traininga couple of years ago I knew I wanted to bring a group of women who were also experiencing blindness to come together.
 Last year 20 women, all blind or experiencing a degenerative eye condition, came together for two retreats.
 They came to Utah from various parts of the country.
 My heart is full of gratitude for these remarkable women and the opportunity to share in this journey together of Daring to Own Your Story.
 This summer we will expand this program with two more retreats.
-Details are at www.resilientsolutionsinc.com/retreats.
+Details are at www.oasiscenterforhope.com/retreats.

 As a business owner, licensed clinical mental health counselor, motivational speaker wife, mother, avid marathon runner, cyclist, hiker, traveler, friend, and now author: Look up, move forward; who happens to be blind, my life is full of abundance.
 I am grateful for my vocational rehabilitation counselor many years ago and so many others who encouraged me to find new doors and gain the adaptive tools to do what I wanted to do.